 It requires more in-depth authentication than Domain Validation (DV) and can include checking public records, Articles of Incorporation, or other documents to confirm the company’s identity.

-OV gives visitors a higher level of assurance that the website is legitimate and trustworthy.
+OV gives visitors a higher assurance that the website is legitimate and trustworthy.

 Extended Validation (EV) is a validation process requiring additional steps to authenticate an organization.

 - legal identity,